maxwellevin/maxwellevin.github.io/_projects/sortinghat.md

 A version of this program was constructed in Spring 2018 by Lars Mayrand, Nick Tan, Mack Beveridge, Sam Peers, James Tostado, and I in a Software Development class at Lewis & Clark College.
 The application was built in Java and would allocate freshmen into their Exploration & Discovery (E&D) courses based on the following factors:
 * Students must get one of their top three or four choices
-* No class should have more students than the class can fit
+* No class should have more students than a specified limit
-* No student can take a course with a professor they have already had
+* No student can take a course with a professor they've already had
 * Gender ratios should be somewhat balanced in each class
 * Athlete ratios should be somewhat balanced in each class

 The thresholds for some factors (top choices, gender ratios, athlete ratios) were determined after meetings with the client.
 Other factors, such as the maximum class size for a given course, were provided in a csv file as inputs to the program.
-In addition, the program also had to account for students who had already been allocated a course manually (Our client wanted the ability to manually place certain students before the program ran) and the program needed to account for students who listed course preferences with a previous professor.
+In addition, the program also had to account for students who had already been allocated a course manually and account for students who listed illegal course preferences.

 The product delivered to Lewis & Clark College upon the end of the Spring 2018 term was able to allocate 500+ students to E&D sections in less than a tenth of a second while satisfying all of the above requirements.
-Previously this task took our client over a week to complete and it needed to be done every semester.
-This version of SortingHat has been used for two semesters so far and counting.
+Previously this task took our client over a week to complete each semester.
+This version of SortingHat has been used every semester since Spring 2018.

 See the <a href="https://github.com/maxwellevin/sofdev-eandd-sortinghat">github repo</a> for SortingHat 1.0.

-## SortingHat 2.0
+## SortingHat.org

 ![](/images/projects/sortinghat/sortinghat_gui.png)